 Sue comes from a long and varied career within the private sector.
 Over the 30 years that she worked for Procter & Gamble she took on leadership roles in finance, health and safety, site facilities management and operations and is keen to bring her knowledge and process driven mind to the TCWF team.
 Since retiring, Sue has actively sought voluntary work which not only enabled her to provide help and support to people who were either vulnerable or struggling but also allowed her to use the wealth of skills she acquired during her working life.

-Sue is married to Harry and together they love looking after the many cats that Sue collects and gives a home to.
-She loves staying connected to her wide circle of contacts and you will often find her in a local restaurant catching up with friends old and new.
+Sue is married to Harry.
+Together, they enjoy holidaying either abroad or within the UK.
+Sue loves staying connected to her wide circle of contacts, and you will often find her in a local restaurant catching up with friends old and new.

 Financial Director and Treasurer – Alun Davies